hassan0381/Maven-Technologies/README.md

 ### Things to Do
 - clean up all CSS so it is standardised across the site (headings, colours, etc)
-- clean up all CSS and page layouts so it is optimised for mobile.
+- clean up all CSS and page layouts so it is optimised for and renders properly for mobile.
 - Update contact page layout,
 - resolve build warnings (delete unused declarations)